London Welsh RFC: Players who have won international and Lions caps

 Over the years the club has contributed 177 players to the Wales national team and 43 players to the British & Irish Lions.

-Seven London Welsh players were selected for the 1971 tour to New Zealand (a Lions record which remains unbroken to this day): captain John Dawes, JPR Williams, Gerald Davies, Mervyn Davies, John Taylor (now Managing Director and ITV commentator), Mike Roberts and Geoff Evans.
+Seven London Welsh players were selected for the 1971 tour to New Zealand (a Lions record which remains unbroken to this day): captain John Dawes, J. P. R. Williams, Gerald Davies, Mervyn Davies, John Taylor (now Managing Director and ITV commentator), Mike Roberts and Geoff Evans.

 British and Irish Lions

 The following former players were selected for the British & Irish Lions touring squads while playing for London Welsh.